Aztec Gods and What They Symbolized (A List)

 Chalchiuhtlicue

-Chalchiuhtlicue, also known as Matlalcueye, is a goddess of fertility and protection.
+Chalchiuhtlicue, also known as Matlalcueye, is an Aztec goddess associated with water, fertility and protection.
 Her name means “she who wears a jade skirt”.
 Chalchiuhtlicue aided in the growth of crops and plants, and was also a patron and protector of women and children.
 In Aztec cultures, newborn babies were given the holy waters of Chalchiuhtlicue, for a strong and healthy life.
 Chalchiuhtlicue was often criticized, and her benevolent demeanour was disbelieved.
-As a consequence of this, Chalchiuhtlicue wept, and flooded the world with her tears.
+As a consequence of this, Chalchiuhtlicue wept, and flooded the world with her tears due to her grief over the disbelief of her benevolent nature..

-In Aztec mythology, Chalchiuhtlicue is represented through, streams, lakes, rivers, and seas.
+In Aztec mythology, Chalchiuhtlicue is associated with various bodies of water, including streams, lakes, rivers, and seas.

 Xochiquetzal